Pictures of kitchens – 22 beautiful spaces to inspire your remodel

 19. A dramatic navy kitchen with brass island

 A simple brass panel brings this kitchen to life, the brass shining out against the darkness.
-A simple brass rail provides the perfect storage for all those kitchen tools in daily use.
-The kitchen is complimented by the most elegant
+A brass rail provides the perfect storage for all those kitchen tools in daily use, and the kitchen is complimented by an elegant monochrome striped rug.

 20. A light-filled kitchen with wood furniture

 Time-worn wood furniture and handcrafted vessels make charming partners for the open-weave pendant light, designed to cast playful shadows to atmospheric effect.